samgabrail/env0-kubernetes/README.md

-# env0-kubernetes
+# Overview

-Use env0 to deploy a Prometheus and Grafana Monitoring Stack on Kubernetes
+Use env0 to deploy a Prometheus and Grafana Monitoring Stack on Kubernetes using env0 Helm templates.